ut-dacs/Anycast-Census/README.md

 Twente, SIDN, and CAIDA."
 ```

-Furthermore, if you use open access data from the OpenINTEL project for
+Furthermore, if you use open access data from the MAnycast2 project for
 research that is published in a scientific paper, poster or other peer
 reviewed content, you must cite the following paper as describing the
 method through which the data has been collected: